Perfectly cooked butter-basted steak, with a deep brown crust flavored with aromatics.

 - 6 sprigs thyme or rosemary (optional)

 Carefully pat steak dry with paper towels.
-Season liberally on all sides (including edges) with salt and pepper (see note above).
+Season liberally on all sides, including edges, with salt and pepper.
+If desired, let steak rest at room temperature for 45 minutes, or refrigerated, loosely covered, up to 3 days (see note above).

-Heat oil in a 12-inch heavy-bottomed cast-iron skillet over high heat until just beginning to smoke.
-Carefully add steak and cook, flipping frequently, until a pale golden brown crust starts to develop, about 4 minutes total.
+In a 12-inch heavy-bottomed cast iron skillet, heat oil over high heat until just beginning to smoke.
+Carefully add steak and cook, flipping frequently, until a pale golden-brown crust starts to develop, about 4 minutes total.

-Add butter, herbs (if using) and shallots (if using) to the skillet and continue to cook, flipping steak occasionally, and basting any light spots with foaming butter.
+Add butter, herbs (if using), and shallot (if using) to skillet and continue to cook, flipping steak occasionally and basting any light spots with foaming butter.
 If butter begins to smoke excessively or steak begins to burn, reduce heat to medium.
 To baste, tilt pan slightly so that butter collects by handle.
 Use a spoon to pick up butter and pour it over steak, aiming at light spots.
-Continue flipping and basting until an instant read thermometer inserted into thickest part of tenderloin side registers 120 to 125°F for medium rare, or 130°F for medium, 8 to 10 minutes total.
-Immediately transfer steak to a large heat-proof plate and pour pan juices on top.
+Continue flipping and basting until an instant-read thermometer inserted into thickest part of tenderloin side registers 120 to 125°F (49 to 52°C) for medium-rare or 130°F (54°C) for medium, 8 to 10 minutes total.
+Immediately transfer steak to a large heatproof plate and pour pan juices on top.
 Let rest 5 to 10 minutes.
 Carve and serve.